Beekeeping buzzing along in Southern Maryland

 He explained that this year was different operationally because the weather in the early months of the year was fluctuating.
 “It can still be pretty cold in March.
 This spring was really weird.
 It was warm, cold; warm, cold; warm, cold; well into May really.”

-Calo explained that the uncertainty over the last few months in regards to the “scarcity” of resources has been his main focus at the farm.
+Calo explained that the uncertainty over the last few months with regard to the “scarcity” of resources has been his main focus at the farm.

 He explained that because the farm produces varied resources, more people become interested in obtaining what is ultimately produced.